5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 The attached plist contains these patches to make this work and a few more.

 ## Applying the Patches
-:warning:Before applying these pathces, make sure you have a working backup of your EFI stored on a FAT32 formatted USB stick to boot your PC from just in case something goes wrong!
+:warning: Before applying these pathces, make sure you have a working backup of your EFI stored on a FAT32 formatted USB stick to boot your PC from just in case something goes wrong!

 - Download the attached .plist
 - Open it with a plist editor